JuliaPabst/Code-for-Students/README.md

 - ts-node (for converting typescript to javascript)
 - express and cors types

-## MongoDB Atlas
+## Database

-- Access via MongoDB for VSCode or MongoDBCompass
+- Access via MongoDB for VSCode and MongoDBCompass
+- Requirements:
+  - MongoShell -> mongosh
+  - MongoDB (community edition)
+  - Atlas Account

 ## Server.ts

+- local hosting of website
-- start with: npm start
+- start with: npm start in folder backend